MikeData/cmd-crime-with-home-office/README.md

 # Crime

-Done but various things to be aware of:
+Done but various things to be aware of (follows).
+To use run the notebook.

 ### Years Extracted